ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 This means you have less control over them.

 Getting all the imports, providers and declarations setup can be quite a struggle too.
-If there's any subcomponent in the HTML of the component you're testing, they should either be imported through a module or added in the declarations in the TestBed.
+If there's any subcomponent in the HTML of the component you're testing, they should either be imported through a module or added in the declarations in the TestBed configuration.

 If the Angular router is used in the view of your class, `RouterTestingModule` can be imported instead of the `RouterModule` itself.
 The routes that are relevant can be defined in the `RouterTestingModule`: